DarkQA: Benchmarking Vision-Language Models on Visual-Primitive Question Answering in Low-Light Indoor Scenes: EXPERIMENTS

+\paragraph{Model-specific accuracy} Fig.~\ref{fig:results_analysis}-\yohan{(a)} provides a detailed comparison of the performance trends across individual VLMs under noisy inputs without LLIE preprocessing.
+While the specific degradation curves vary slightly across each models, the overall trend is a largely similar decline in accuracy as low-light conditions intensify.
+Although the commodity service GPT-4o consistently demonstrates the highest performance, it also shows performance degradation under low-light conditions.
+Furthermore, we observe an interesting point: at the most severe low-light level (L5), some VLMs achieve accuracy lower than that of GPT-4 (Blind-LLM baseline), which operates solely on textual input without any visual information.
+This indicates that for images under extreme degradation, the models are unable to effectively utilize these visual information, leading to a poorer understanding of semantic information compared to relying purely on language priors.

+\yohan{To contextualize the severe-degradation results, we additionally compute a random-choice baseline on the full DarkQA evaluation set.
+The overall chance accuracy is 33.35\%, due to the mixed candidate-set sizes across question families.
+Thus, model accuracies around 30--35\% at L4/L5 indicate near chance-level performance, and should not be interpreted as evidence of successful visual understanding.}

-\paragraph{Impact of illumination drop and sensor noise} To understand the robustness of VLMs against visual illumination degradation, we first observe their performance under two types of low-light simulation: (1) pure EV drop and (2) EV drop with sensor noise.
-As shown in \Fref{fig:results_analysis}-(a), both degradations consistently lead to a significant decrease in VLM accuracy.
+\paragraph{Impact of illumination drop and sensor noise} To understand the robustness of VLMs against visual illumination degradation, we first observe their performance under two types of low-light simulation: (1) pure EV drop and \yohan{(2) physics-motivated noise modeling}.
+As shown in \Fref{fig:results_analysis}-\yohan{(b)}, both degradations consistently lead to a significant decrease in VLM accuracy.
 Notably, the introduction of sensor noise compounds this decline, resulting in a more pronounced performance drop compared to pure EV reduction.
 This confirms that VLMs are indeed highly sensitive to such visual degradation, with noise being a critical factor.